herry73/the_explorers_game/README.md

 # The Explorers Game

 Here is the implementation of my project of a GUI maze runner game.
-I have implemented it using JavaFX and OOP fundamentals.
+I have implemented it using LibGDX and OOP fundamentals.
 The ghost inside the game uses a random pathfinding algorithm.